 watchOS 8: Apple could introduce more watch faces in September

-However, GMT watches only show the time of two time zones at the same time.
-It remains unclear why this "World Timer" watch face is not included in the first watchOS 8 beta.
-Apple may plan to add it sometime later this year.
-Last year, Apple only unveiled two new watch faces for watchOS 7 at WWDC 2020 and held back further versions for the September event.
-This could indicate a new strategy by the company to only unveil the new watch faces with the announcement of a new Apple Watch model, rather than presenting them at a developer event.
-So similar to the last iOS releases, which included more new wallpapers.
+However, GMT watches only display the time in two time zones simultaneously.
+It remains unclear why this "World Timer" watch face isn't included in the first watchOS 8 beta.
+Apple may be planning to add it sometime later this year.
+Last year, Apple unveiled only two new watch faces for watchOS 7 at WWDC 2020, holding back further releases for the September event.
+This could indicate a new strategy by the company to only unveil the new watch faces with the announcement of a new Apple Watch model, rather than introducing them at a developer event.
+Similar to recent iOS releases, which included additional new wallpapers.
 (Image: Apple)